yude/EPGS-to-Discord-v2/README.md

 # EPGS-to-Discord-v2

 ## Setup
-1. Set your Webhook URL by setting value in `run.sh`.
+1. Specify Discord Webhook URL in the environment variable.
 2. Paste below to EPGStation's `config.yml` and edit path.

 ```